msrofficial/WiFuX/README.md

 Before installing WiFuX, ensure your device meets the following requirements:
 * A rooted Android device.
 * Termux application installed.
-* A wireless interface capable of monitor mode (e.g., native wlan0 or an external adapter via OTG).

 ---